-TOM HAMILTON, the "Voice of the Indians," will enter his 25th season of calling Cleveland Indians baseball games on the radio in 2014.
-In his 24 seasons since 1990, Hamilton has called all 69 postseason games the Indians have played over that span, including the 1995 and 1997 World Series'.
+TOM HAMILTON, the "Voice of the Indians," will enter his 26th season of calling Cleveland Indians baseball games on the radio in 2015.
+In his 25 seasons since 1990, Hamilton has called all 69 postseason games the Indians have played over that span, including the 1995 and 1997 World Series'.
 His 25-year tenure, along with Rick Manning, is the second-longest in club history next to his former partner, Herb Score (34 years, 1964-97).

 Hamilton is joined in the booth by Jim Rosenhaus, providing action and commentary for all 162 regular season games and 15 spring training contests on Newsradio WTAM 1100, 100.7FM WMMS and the Indians Radio Network.

 Tom came to the Indians after spending three seasons as a broadcaster for the AAA Columbus Clippers (1987-89), then the top farm club of the New York Yankees.
 Previously, Tom worked in Milwaukee, Appleton, Watertown and Shell Lake, Wisconsin.

 Some of his broadcasting credits include the University of Wisconsin football games, University of Colorado basketball games, the Appleton Foxes Minor League baseball games and work for ABC radio.
 He is a six-time recipient of the Ohio Sportscaster of the Year Award (1997, 2000, 2001, 2004, 2006 and 2013).
 The Press Club of Cleveland inducted Tom into their Journalism Hall of Fame in November 2015.